demisto/content/Packs/MicrosoftDNS/README.md

 You can configure the vendor and product by replacing [vendor]\_[product]\_raw with *msft_dns_raw*.

 When configuring the instance, you should use a yml file that configures the vendor and product, as shown in the below configuration for the Microsoft DNS product.

-Copy and paste the following in the *Filebeat Configuration File* section (inside the relevant profile under the *XDR Collectors Profiles*) for XSIAM version 1.2 only.
+For XSIAM version 1.2 only, copy and paste the below in the *Filebeat Configuration File* section (inside the relevant profile under the *XDR Collectors Profiles*).
-For XSIAM version 1.3 and above, please use the built-in template provided within the XSIAM configuration.
 #### Filebeat Configuration File

 ```